Logiqx/gps-details/docs/devices/garmin/watches/README.md

 ### Recommended Apps

-The following app is highly recommended for its features and ease of use:
+The following app is highly recommended for wind sports, due to its features and ease of use:

 - [APPro Windsurf](https://apps.garmin.com/apps/9567700b-6587-44be-9708-879bfc844791)

-The following app may be worth trying if APPro does not support your watch:
+The following app may be worth trying if APPro cannot be installed on your watch:

 - [Windsurfing application](https://apps.garmin.com/apps/9d47be43-2724-44e4-8f5e-3005b0766087)